Damilareomoakin/git_project-1/README.md

 #My name is ALIMI OLUDARE TAOFIKI and this is my first independent project
-and i am going to develop more projects going forward
+and i am going to develop more projects going forward because I love to switch to IT as DEVOPS Engr.